bookstairs/bookhunter/README.md

 Flags:
-      --appHash string     The app hash for telegram --appID int          The app id for telegram
-  -k, --channelID string   The channel id for telegram -d, --download string    The book directory you want to use (default ".")
+      --appHash string     The app hash for telegram --appID int          The app id for telegram --channelID string   The channel id for telegram -d, --download string    The book directory you want to use (default ".")
   -e, --extract            Extract the archive file for filtering -f, --format strings     The file formats you want to download (default [epub,azw3,mobi,pdf,zip]) -h, --help               help for telegram
-  -i, --initial int        The book id you want to start download (default 1) -b, --mobile string      The mobile number, we will add +86 as default zone code
+  -i, --initial int        The book id you want to start download (default 1)
-      --ratelimit int      The allowed requests per minutes for every thread (default 30) --refresh            Refresh the login session -r, --rename             Rename the book file by book id
+      --mobile string      The mobile number, we will add +86 as default zone code --ratelimit int      The allowed requests per minutes for every thread (default 30) --refresh            Refresh the login session -r, --rename             Rename the book file by book id